Skip to main content

 What an iBB System Does

-Combines bioacceleration and bioaugmentation to increase a digester system’s biological resiliency and methane capture
+Combines bioacceleration and bioaugmentation to increase a digester system’s biological efficiency, resiliency, and methane capture

 Accelerates Microbial Multiplication

-Rapidly multiplies and sustains microbial populations already present in a digester’s microbiome central to the methanogenic process and its stabilization
+Rapidly multiplies and sustains microbial populations already present in a digester’s microbiome central to the methanogenic process.

 Enhances Microbial Resilience

-Improves the stability and resilience of a digester feedstock’s native methane-producing microbial populations
+Improves stability and resilience of digester system’s native methane-producing microbial populations

 Boosts Methane Capture